mesosphere-backup/dcos-cassandra-service/docs/configuration.md

 ---

 ### Deprecation Notice:
-Remote access to JMX and StatsD has been deprecated and replaced with DC/OS built in metrics functionality as of DC/OS 1.9.
+As of DC/OS 1.9, remote access to JMX and StatsD has been deprecated in favor of built in DC/OS metrics functionality.

 # Changing Configuration at Runtime